Posted in Breath Test Refusal on February 8, 2017

 If you are asked to take a test

 Your best bet if you are asked to take a breath, urine or blood test is to simply go through with it.
 There are few, if any, cases where it would be beneficial to resist, because of the way the law is structured.
-Instead, insist on your right to an attorney immediately upon arrest, and avoid making any statements to the police until you have received qualified legal advice from someone who understands this part of the law thoroughly.
+Instead, insist on your right to a Buckeye DUI attorney immediately upon arrest, and avoid making any statements to the police until you have received qualified legal advice from someone who understands this part of the law thoroughly.
+If you recently had issues with a breath test, contact our attorney to review your case.